arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -PartnersFolder "C:\Partners" `
 -ArtifactsPrefix 'dev-'
-# Uploading partner 'dev-MyFirstPartner.json' into the Azure Integration Account 'my-integration-account'
 # Partner 'dev-MyFirstPartner.json' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading partner 'dev-MySecondPartner.json' into the Azure Integration Account 'my-integration-account'
 # Partner 'dev-MySecondPartner.json' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 **Partner JSON Example**